 The FLX Wienery – Going Beyond Hotdogs

 I found the Wienery easily, a small yellow building with rust color trim.
-It’s unassuming, a former hot dog stand and prior to that we were told (but I haven’t verified), a local honey shop.
-It offers both indoor seating and outdoor picnic tables.
+It’s an unassuming, former hot dog stand that offers both indoor seating and outdoor picnic tables.

-I was immediately surprised upon entering.
-The small-town food stand gave way to a unique blend of urban gastro pub and summer camp eatery (the kind of place tweens and teens find those first summer romances after a swim at the lake).
+Upon entering, the small-town food stand gave way to a unique blend of urban gastro pub and summer camp eatery – the kind of place tweens and teens find those first summer romances after a swim at the lake.
 There was a surprising amount of seating throughout at four-person booths and larger more communal benches.
 The tables were each set with a metal napkin dispenser and plastic bottled condiments.
 An observant person might notice the bottle of Sriracha on the tables too – my first clue that this place might be more than I expected.

-The Wienery had a steady diet of customers of all ages, many drinking wine; yet another sign this wasn’t a run of the mill dog and burger joint.
+The Wienery had a steady diet of customers of all ages, many drinking wine, yet another sign this wasn’t a run-of-the-mill dog and burger joint.
 Music played throughout as a staffer took orders at the register and shouted them back to the kitchen, which filled the place with a hunger-inducing scent of sausage and burgers.
 We were quickly greeted by a smiling teenage employee that asked us if we had ever been to the Wienery.
-As we had not, he walked us over to the menu, rustically framed on the wall and enthusiastically explained how the menu worked and made suggestions for our first visit.
+As we had not, he walked us over to the menu, which was rustically framed on the wall, and he enthusiastically explained how the menu worked and made suggestions for our first visit.

-On this first visit (I’ve since been back every time I’m in the Finger Lakes), we took the host’s recommendations.
-I ordered the Whole Hog with bratwurst (which I have yet to deviate from).
-The Whole Hog, as its name suggests is not for those on a low-fat, low-cal diet.
-The house-made brat is served on a white bun and topped with fried onions, bacon, cheese curds, house-made corn relish, a fried egg (which oozes when bit into), chipotle mayo and fresh herbs.
+On this first visit, we took the host’s recommendations.
+I ordered the Whole Hog with bratwurst, from which I have yet to deviate.
+The Whole Hog, as its name suggests, is not for those on a low-fat, low-cal diet.
+The house-made brat is served on a white bun and is topped with fried onions, bacon, cheese curds, house-made corn relish, an oozy fried egg, chipotle mayo, and fresh herbs.
 It must be eaten with a fork – at least initially.
 You might think the flavors of the brat would be lost to the more intense ingredients, but these juicy brats hold their own and everything plays together for an absolute party in your mouth.

-My children began their FLX Wienery adventures on the cautious side.
-They both started with corn dogs; but branched out on the next visits.
-My daughter, the least adventurous, has stuck with the create your own option; however, she has tried both a cheeseburger and hot dog, served plain.
-My more adventurous eating son also went the create your own route initially, but then he got daring and ordered the Peanut Burger.
-The Peanut Burger is cooked to-order burger with peanut butter, bacon, fried onions and American cheese.
+My children began their FLX Wienery adventures with caution.
+They both started with corn dogs but branched out on the next visits.
+My daughter, the less adventurous of the two, has stuck with the create-your-own option but she has tried both a cheeseburger and hot dog, served plain.
+My more adventurous son also went the create-your-own route initially, but then he got daring and ordered the Peanut Burger.
+The Peanut Burger is a cooked to-order burger with peanut butter, bacon, fried onions, and American cheese.
 Each of the flavors stood out on its own, but once again complemented the others.

 Chef & Master Sommelier Christopher Bates

-You may recall, I mentioned wine earlier (because of course I did!).
-It likely seems odd to have wine with hot dogs, but I assure you it’s a combo I will do again and again.
+You may recall, I mentioned wine earlier.
+It might seem odd to have wine with hot dogs, but I assure you it’s a combo I will do again and again.
 The head chef and owner of the Wienery, Christopher Bates, happens to be a Master Sommelier.
 That’s right, he’s one of an elite group of around 200 Master Sommeliers in the world.
 He was named the Best Young Sommelier in the World in 2012 and TopSomm in America in 2013.
-Chris, who owns the Wienery with his wife Isabel Bogadtke (named by Mobil Travel Guide for offering “Best Service in the World”), stopped by our table to see how we were enjoying the meal.
+Chris, who owns the Wienery with his wife Isabel Bogadtke, who was named by Mobil Travel Guide as offering “Best Service in the World,” stopped by our table to see how we were enjoying the meal.

-Chris is young, and at the time he was bearded with long hair tied back in a bun and wearing shorts and a t-shirt.
-Most notably, he had a friendly, approachable demeanor.
-Much like everyone else I’ve met in the Finger Lakes, he is open, warm and welcoming – not to mention a happy guy.
-He told us how he and his wife spent a more than a decade in the hospitality industry (working at renowned establishments) including both in Europe and New York City.
-Having grown up in the Finger Lakes, Chris wanted to return and help bring attention to the area as a wine and travel destination.
+Chris is young, friendly, and approachable.
+Much like everyone else I’ve met in the Finger Lakes, he is open, warm and welcoming and seems to be a generally happy guy.
+Having grown up in the Finger Lakes, Chris wanted to return after years in Europe and New York City to help bring attention to the area as a wine and travel destination.

 Wines Served At The FLX Wienery

 The house wines at the Wienery are from the Elements Winery – established and run by Chris, Isabel and Chris’ father.
 The wine is only available by the glass due to liquor licensing, but the Wienery does offer other select wines (including a selection in the “secret wine fridge”) and allows visitors to bring their own Finger Lakes wine.
-There are no corking fees, but if you prefer to drink your wine from a Riedel glass (rather than a plastic cup) you can for $2.50.
+There are no corkage fees, but if you prefer to drink your wine from a Riedel glass rather than a plastic cup, you can for $2.50.
 Located directly on the Seneca wine trail, bringing your own is an easy option.
 I chose two glasses of the house wine – Pinot Noir and Cabernet Franc.
-While the Pinot was a little cloudy, it was likely one of the best Pinot Noirs I had on that particular trip.
-I also very much enjoyed the Cab Franc.
-It didn’t have that over-powering green pepper note, but rather was smooth and rich.
+The Pinot was likely one of the best Pinot Noirs I had on that particular trip.
+I also very much enjoyed the Cab Franc, which was smooth and rich.
 Both wines paired well with the food.
 Brats and wine!
 Who knew?
 (Well, apparently Master Sommelier Bates did.)

 So Winetravelers, the next time you have the opportunity to visit the Finger Lakes do yourself a favor and stop by the FLX Wienery.
 And not to worry, hot dogs and burgers not your thing, they also have dessert…Salted Caramel Pretzel shake, a Nutella malt and even a Bacon and Brown Sugar shake.